Tests are code, too. So you may ask: who tests the tests? “Who watches the watchmen?” Is TDD flawed, because it's “turtles all the way down”?

 Which should you choose?
 The one you have bad feelings about.

-- A test is missing, or broken.
+- A test is missing.

 Practicing TDD, writing short tests, keeping test code squeaky-clean… These things can help you move faster.
 Your increased confidence in the test code will help you refactor quickly and boldly.
 Skillful refactoring will gradually make your code easier to read, maintain, and extend.